dahaynes/apache-flask/README.md

 flag when you use `docker run`.

 Place `requirements.txt` in the same directory as your Dockerfile for additional requirements.
-The image then automatically installs from those requirements. `flask`, `flask-wtf`, and `mod-wsgi` are all preinstalled in this image, along with their requirements.
+You need at least the `flask` and `mod-wsgi` packages.
+The image then automatically installs from those requirements.

 A minimal example is in the `example` folder.